SlavkoMuzdeka/Web-Shop/README.md

 ```bash
   mysql -u <username> -p <database_name> < script.sql
 ```
-Replace <username> with your MySQL username and <database_name> with the name of your database.
+Replace `<username>` with your MySQL username and `<database_name>` with the name of your database.
 Enter the MySQL password when prompted.

 To populate your MySQL database with data, you can use the `data.sql` script provided.
 The `data.sql` script contains SQL statements to insert data into the respective tables.

 ```bash
   mysql -u <username> -p <database_name> < data.sql
 ```

+Make sure to replace `<username>` with your MySQL username, `<database_name>` with the name of your database, and data.sql with the actual name of your script if it differs.